kynan/fenics14/slides.md

 .scale[![Firedrake architecture](images/firedrake_toolchain_dolfin.svg)]

 ???

+* diagram:
+  * modified FFC
+  * FEniCS interface

+* Design decision:
+  * Python as main language
+* UFC vs. parallel loops
+  * in UFC every kernel type has a special interface
+  * have to extend UFC if you want to do anything that is not yet specified
+  * parallel loop interface is completely flexible
+* escape hatch for things not expressible in UFL: mention Firedrake parallel loop test example (slope limiters)
+* we control C kernels completely, can use ctypes

 * Purely a system for reasoning about variational forms
 * UFL to describe weak forms of PDEs